 Purchasing crypto is not taxed, so if you bought a whole stack of crypto and still own it, good news for you!

-If the gift exceeds $15,000 in value, you'll need to complete a gift tax return using Form 709 (USA).
+If the gift exceeds $16,000 in value - you still won't pay tax provided you're under the lifetime gift tax free allowance of $12.06 million.
+But you will need to complete a gift tax return using Form 709 (USA).
 The gift can be sent in multiple transactions as long as the total does not exceed the threshold amount towards any single person.

 When a cryptocurrency changes its underlying tech for ex. when EOS went from the ETH blockchain to the EOS mainnet or when DAI changed its contract address and named the old coin SAI - there are no tax liabilities.

 It doesn't matter if the coin is being swapped at a 1:10 ratio or 1:1 ratio, as long as the value of your holdings remains unchanged, you will not have to pay tax on the swap.

 Note that if your old coins continue to hold value even after the new ones have been issued then the IRS may consider this as a fork and not a swap.
 Forks are taxed as Income.